How many participants can attend the retreat?

 There is a maximum of 14 participants for retreats.
-The reason for that is that the teacher will have a individual daily interviews with each participant.
+The reason for that is to allow sufficient time for the teacher to interview each participant individually daily.
 In addition, there is a limited number of rooms available.

 There will be multiple room types available for the various retreats.
 Different prices will apply and you will be able to select your preferred room type during the (future) booking process.

 We book as a couple, can we stay in the same room?

 No. Partners will need to stay in separate rooms during the retreat.